 D. Protests:

 1. If a rider is severely distracted, or if spectators or other riders in the section block his/her line, he/she may claim a balk.
-At the discretion of the section observer, a re-ride of the section may be permitted, but the re-ride will be the one to be counted.
+At the discretion of the section observer, a re-ride of the section may be permitted.
+Should a re-ride be granted the section shall be observed from the point of obstruction onwards and any points lost prior to the point of the obstruction of the original attempt will stand.

 3. No person may protest another rider’s score.

-4. A Protest Jury, consisting of the Event Referee, an AVTA officer and a third member designated by the Referee, shall act on all written protests and rules infractions.
+4. A Protest Jury, consisting of the Trials Master, an AVTA officer and a third member designated by the Trials Master, shall act on all written protests and rules infractions.

 5. These Protests must be in writing.